Gradient-based Hyperparameter Optimization Over Long Horizons: Related Work

-\paragraph{Greedy Methods.} One trick that does allow learning optimizer hyperparameters and significantly reduces compute and memory cost is to solve the bilevel optimization greedily \cite{Luketina2016GradBasedRegLearning, Franceschi2017ForwardGradientBasedHO, Baydin2018HypergradientDescent, Donini2019SchedulingLearningRateNewInsights}.
-This involves splitting the inner optimization problem into smaller chunks (often just one batch), and solve for hyperparameters over these smaller horizons instead.
-Often, this can be done online.
-In this paper we make the case that this approach fundamentally solves for the wrong objective, expanding upon previous observations \cite{Wu2018ShortHorizonBias}.
-By instead adapting HPO forward-mode differentiation algorithms \cite{Franceschi2017ForwardGradientBasedHO} to modern optimizers, we show that hyperparameters can be learned over long horizons without introducing greediness.
+\paragraph{Greedy Methods.} One trick that prevents gradient degradation and significantly reduces compute and memory cost is to solve the bilevel optimization greedily.
+This has become the default trick in various long-horizon problems, including HPO over optimizers \cite{Luketina2016GradBasedRegLearning, Franceschi2017ForwardAndReverseGradientBasedHO, Baydin2018HypergradientDescent, Donini2019SchedulingLearningRateNewInsights}, architecture search \cite{Liu2019DARTS}, dataset distillation \cite{Wang2018DatasetDistillation} or curriculum learning \cite{Ren2018LearningToReweight}.
+Greediness refers to finding the best hyperparameters locally rather than globally.
+In practice, it involves splitting the inner optimization problem into smaller chunks (often just one batch), and solving for hyperparameters over these smaller horizons instead; often in an online fashion.
+We formalize greediness in Section \ref{sec:greediness}.
+In this paper we expand upon previous observations \cite{Wu2018ShortHorizonBias} and take the view that greediness fundamentally solves for the wrong objective.
+Instead, the focus of our paper is to extend forward-mode differentiation methods to the non-greedy setting.

-\paragraph{Gradient Degradation.} Non-greedy optimization over long horizons leads to gradient degradation issues, a problem that has usually been studied in the context of recurrent neural networks \cite{Bengio1993RNNGradientIssues, Bengio1994LongTermGradInefficient}.
-Solutions like LSTMs \cite{Hochreiter1997LSTM} and gradient clipping \cite{Pascanu2013DifficultyOfRNNs} have been proposed, but are respectively inapplicable and insufficient to the problem of long horizon hyperparameter learning.
-Instead, we average the hypergradient for contiguous hyperparameters and show that this simple solution is enough to learn good hyperparameter in just a few updates.